Horticulture/Arboriculture/Landscape/Organic Farming (HOR)

 Experience with the implementation of intermediate requirements, using equipment and techniques employed by arborists who work aloft.
 Reinforces personal protective equipment, safe operation, and common cutting techniques in accordance with current industry standards.
 Students operate chainsaws in a variety of field exercises, and will gain exposure to other pieces of industry equipment, such as chipper, truck and trailer, and aerial lift.
 Students will participate as members of a crew, gaining additional experience in tree pruning, rigging, hardware installation, electrical hazard awareness, aerial rescue, ground work, and work site management.

 On-the-job experience in the student's major course of study.
-Students are allowed to enroll after completing nine credits of horticulture courses.
+Students are expected to work a minimum of 90 job site hours.
 May be repeated for up to 6 credits.
 Required: Student Petition.

 Corequisites: CWE-281

-On-the-job experience in the student's major course of study.
-Students are allowed to enroll after completing nine credits of horticulture courses.
-May be repeated for up to 12 credits.
+On-the-job experience working with an agricultural business/farm.
+Students are expected to work a minimum of 90 job site hours.
+May be repeated for up to 6 credits.
 Required: Student Petition.

 Corequisites: CWE-281

 This course gives students an opportunity to gain knowledge in a specific area relevant to the field of horticulture, landscaping, arboriculture or organic farming.
 This topic will be pulled from a comprehensive list of areas identified by horticulture professionals as having importance for students pursuing work in the field.
-Variable Credit: 1-3 credits.
 May be repeated for up to 6 credits.
 Required: Student Petition.